Maxsafer/trash-tool/README.md

 * Requires Python 2.6.6 or newer to be installed for JSON operations.
 * It uses standard Unix utilities like ls, mv, rm, and crontab.

+## Feature Development

+* As pointed out by some users, perhaps develop a branch compliant with [FreeDesktop.org](https://specifications.freedesktop.org/trash-spec/latest/) specification.
+* With the previous point in mind, perhaps treat this branch as a mobile installation for certain use cases.